Yahoo chairman exits, review drags on

 "We are also in active discussions with our partners in Asia regarding the possibility of restructuring our holdings in Alibaba Group and Yahoo Japan.
 The complexity and unique nature of these transactions is significant," the letter said.

-Yang resigned from Yahoo last month.
-The 71 year-old Bostock, who also serves as vice chairman of the board of Delta Air Lines and who fired Yahoo CEO Carol Bartz over the phone in September, announced his plans to leave Yahoo shortly after the appointment of former PayPal President Scott Thompson to the CEO Post.
+Bostock will leave soon after the surprise departure of cofounder Jerry Yang, blamed for turning down a rich acquisition offer by Microsoft Corp (MSFT.O) near the height of Yahoo's valuation.
+It comes shortly after the appointment of former PayPal President Scott Thompson to the CEO post, replacing the fired Carol Bartz.

-Bostock will remain chairman until the company's annual meeting, expected in the next few months.
-Yahoo's new board will decide on a new chairman at the appropriate time, according to a person familiar with the matter.

-A Web pioneer, Yahoo has seen its revenue growth stall in recent years as rivals Facebook and Google Inc have increased their share of online advertising spending.
+A Web pioneer, Yahoo has seen its revenue growth stall in revcent years as rivals Facebook and Google Inc (GOOG.O) have increased their share of online advertising spending.

 Thompson, credited with driving growth at eBay's online payments division PayPal, joins Yahoo during a period of turmoil, as the company plows ahead with a strategic review in which discussions have included the possibility of being sold, taken private or broken up.